-Peter and Blair live in a sweet (and deceptively large) house, tucked away amongst giant, shady trees in the Greenwood area of Northern Seattle.
+Peter and Blair Stocker, their two kids, and a kitty named Gracie.
+Location: North Seattle, Washington Size: 2500 square feet Years lived in: 10 years, owned Peter and Blair live in a sweet (and deceptively large) house, tucked away amongst giant, shady trees in the Greenwood area of Northern Seattle.
 The self-employed duo have been cultivating the home's modern twist on traditional decor over the past ten years.
 Through yard sales, thrift-stores and do-it-yourself home projects, the two have managed to round up a delightful array of decor.
 The atmosphere of the home teeters on quirky sophistication, while still giving you the feeling that you've come back home after a long time away from family.

+Wise Craft.
+Also a creative, Peter owns his own line of chocolate bars called, Komforte Chockolates.
+If that weren't enough to keep them busy, together they own a retail brand consultancy called Story Trading.
 As Blair gave me an extended tour of their home, we talked about how each design piece or painting has a unique story to be told about its origins and meaning to the family.
 From the kids' bathroom (those are book pages lacquered onto the wall!) or Blair's gorgeous hand-done string art in the dining room, the home is filled with elegant, purposeful pieces that the family has created or collected throughout the years.
 I so enjoyed exploring their beautiful home and Blair's downstairs crafting studio.

 - • Family, Dining, and Living Rooms - Benjamin Moore: Vanilla Milkshake

 • Main Floor Bathroom - Benjamin Moore: Forest Moss